cwcyau/hdruk-springproject/README.md

 ## Mid-Project Talks

-Each talk will be 15 minutes + 5 mins Q+A.
+Each talk will be 15 minutes + 5 mins Q+A. Talks will start at 12:00PM.

 | Date | Speaker(s) |
 | ---- | ---------- |